RouninMedia/updatePageComponents-Directives-for-Ashiva/README.md

 # updatePageComponents Directives for Ashiva
-Ashiva updatePageComponents Directives are a powerful tool enabling the switching on and off of Styles, Scripts or any other Component simply by editing the URL queryString.
+Ashiva **updatePageComponents** Directives are a powerful tool enabling the switching on and off of Styles, Scripts or any other **Da3SH Component** on any web page in only a couple of keystrokes and without ever leaving the browser.

+The visitor may manually edit the **updatePageComponents** Directives in any URL's `queryString` to add or remove main or modular styles, scripts, markup, vectors, data etc. to or from any **Ashiva** webpage running **Da3SH** modules.

 ______